FreshKernel/ktor-server-firebase-app-check/example/README.md

     Post `/test`: Protected route
-6. Send request and set the header `X-Firebase-AppCheck` with the app check token (jwt). you can get the token from firebase app check sdk in the client apps (Android, iOS, macOS, Web) Or if you just want to test real quick [try this expired token](https://pastebin.com/za2wW8cP).
+6. Send request and set the header `X-Firebase-AppCheck` with the app check token (jwt). you can get the token from firebase app to check sdk in the client apps (Android, iOS, macOS, Web) Or if you just want to test real quick [try this expired token](https://pastebin.com/za2wW8cP).
-   (
-please notice in order to success the test you must generate the app token from client app that use the same project )
+   (please notice the success of the test requires valid setup, you must generate the app token from client app that uses the same project)

 Token for testing purposes:
 ```